loafey/master-thesis/Thesis/TODO/Major.md

 - [ ] 5.2, on the other hand, has parhaps too many subsections

-## 1 Intro
-- 1.2 Motivation
-  - [ ] There are parts here which seem to be the logic version of the systems backgroud from 1.1.
-  - [ ] Perhaps restructure to have 1.1 "Context: Functional programming
-    meets system-level coding" or even "Linear logic" instead of FP.

 ## 2 Background
 - 2.3 Comp Target